-Cannabinoids were recognized for the first time by scientists in the 1940’s.
+Cannabinoids were first recognized by scientists in the 1940’s.
 The molecular structure of tetrahydrocabinol (THC) was then discovered in 1964.
 Because of the molecular similarity between THC and cannabidiol (CBD), researchers believed at first that CBD was the precursor to THC.
 Modern science has now determined that CBD and THC are produced independently in the cannabis plant.

-The ability to produce a very special family of chemicals sets cannabis different from the other types of plants.
-Cannabinoids are phytochemicals that interact with the human endocannabinoid system effectively.
-Up to now, the total number of known cannabinoids exceeds 80 but the most famous and common of them is tetrahydrocabinol (THC), which is associated with recreation usage but offers several medical benefits.
+A plant’s ability to produce a special family of chemicals sets cannabis apart from most other types of plants.
+Cannabinoids are phytochemicals that directly interact with the human endocannabinoid system.
+Current science has placed the total number of known cannabinoids well past 80.
+However, the most famous and common of them is tetrahydrocannabinol (THC); the cannabinoid most commonly associated with psychoactive effects and recreational marijuana use.

-In addition to THC, cannabis contains cannabidiol (CBD) and over 80 other different cannabinoids, which also offers several medical benefits.
-Cannabidiol is none-psychoactive and provides anti-inflammatory, neuroprotective, antipsychotic and some other properties that make it interesting in the world of medical science.
-Currently, the research into applications and qualities of THC, CBD and the other cannabinoids is happening on a larger scale.
+In addition to THC, cannabis contains cannabidiol (CBD) and over 80 other different cannabinoids, all which offer their own medical benefits.
+Cannabidiol is non-psychoactive yet provides anti-inflammatory, neuroprotective, antipsychotic, as well as other properties that make it interesting and keep it relevant in the world of medical science.
+Current research into the applications and qualities of THC, CBD, and other cannabinoids is happening on the largest scale we have ever seen.

 Cannabigerol Monoethyl Ether

-Cannabis plants can show wide variety in the amount and type of cannabinoids they deliver based on the strain.
+Based on the strain, cannabis plants show a wide variety in the amount and type of cannabinoids they can deliver.
 The blend of cannabinoids delivered by a plant is known as the plant’s cannabinoid profile.
 Breeding techniques have been utilized to control the hereditary qualities of plants and change the cannabinoid profile for different medical uses.
-For instance, strains of hemp, which are utilized as fiber, have been bred over time with the end goal that they are low in psychoactive chemicals like THC and high in non-psychoactive CBD.
+For instance, strains of hemp, which are utilized as fiber, have been bred over time with an end goal of low psychoactive chemicals like THC, and high in non-psychoactive CBD.

-To provide medical and psychoactive effects, these unique chemicals work together with particular receptors within the central nervous system and immune system among other parts of the body.
+To provide medical and psychoactive effects, these unique chemicals work together with particular receptors within the central nervous system and immune system.
 Cannabinoids activate two types of receptors: the CB1 and CB2 receptors.
-Even though the CB2 receptors exist in the immune system, they also exist in the nerve endings and the brain.
+Even though the CB2 receptors exist in the immune system, they are also present in the nerve endings and the brain.
 After some cannabinoids have entered your body during pot ingestion, they appeal to various cannabinoid receptors.

-A quick example: THC cannabinoid attaches to receptors to activate the endocannabinoid system.
-And because THC activates the CB1 receptors inside the brain, the user gets the high feeling.
-CBD cannabinoids do not fit perfectly with both the CB1 and CB2 receptors, but researchers are still studying on their indirect effects.
+A quick example: The THC cannabinoid attaches to receptors to activate the endocannabinoid system.
+Since THC activates the CB1 receptors inside the brain, the user gets a “high” feeling.
+CBD cannabinoids do not fit perfectly with both the CB1 and CB2 receptors, but researchers are constantly studying their indirect effects.

-Another cannabinoid – Anandamide – has effects on the CB1 and CB2 receptors.
-It plays a crucial role in appetite pleasure and reward regulation.
-Elevated levels of the cannabinoid can increase the pleasure associated with food consumption.
+Another cannabinoid – Anandamide – also has effects on the CB1 and CB2 receptors.
+Anandamide plays a crucial role in appetite production and reward regulation.
+Elevated levels of this cannabinoid can increase the pleasure associated with food consumption.
 It also exists in chocolate and researchers believe that it is responsible for the intense enjoyment people experience when eating it.
-Anandamide might also be responsible for regulating sleep patterns and pain.
+Anandamide is also thought to be responsible for regulating sleep patterns and pain.

 Synthetic cannabinoids also exist.
 They include marinol, which is produced for medical purposes.
 Like other cannabinoids, they affect the central nervous system.
-Their use is high in treating anorexia related to weight loss among patients with nausea and vomiting linked to cancer chemotherapy.
-Debate on the effectiveness of synthetic cannabinoids still exists.
+They’re used highly in treating anorexia and other issues related to weight loss among patients with nausea and vomiting linked to cancer chemotherapy.
+Debate on the effectiveness of synthetic cannabinoids undoubtedly exists.

 The medical effects of cannabis

-All the effects of cannabis are clear.
-The benefits vary depending on the number of active compounds, the amount of every active compound contained in the strain.
+The effects of cannabis are clear.
+The benefits, however, vary depending on the number of active compounds and the amount of active compounds contained in the strain.
 Cannabinoid ratio can relate to THC: CBD.
 A quick example, the ratio of 1:1 helps with muscle spasms and pain control.
-Therapeutic implications of the ratio have been a focus of most recent studies.
+Therapeutic implications of the ratio have been a heavy focus of many recent studies.

 From helping people get better sleep, to offering pain relief, cannabis has numerous advantageous effects.
 It helps relieve anxiety, lower muscle spasms, reduce inflammation and slow the growth of bacteria.